Stormy seas and fiery skies on the Whitehaven Coast

 St Bees head, just 3½ miles south of Whitehaven harbour, is the most westerly point in northern England, with the tallest sea cliffs in NW England, and views to the Isle of Man, the mountains of southern Scotland and even those of North Wales on a clear day.

 Winter brings exceptional clarity to the air and when the Scottish mountains are capped with snow, they seem to stretch never-ending to the horizon.

 Met Office records show that the Isle of Man and the Cumbrian coast are among the most exposed parts in England, because of their proximity to the Atlantic.
 From December to February, the frequency and ferocity of the storms is at its greatest.
 Wind speeds of over 70mph have been recorded on the coast, with the record being held by St Bees where 88mph gusts were recorded in 2005.

-Last winter, Whitehaven’s West Pier felt the brunt of the storms, waves ripping off railings and stonework, eroding spoil from the Wellington pit and throwing it over the sea wall in great muddy splurges.
+Whitehaven’s West Pier feels the brunt of the storms, in 2014 waves ripped off railings and stonework, eroding spoil from the Wellington pit and throwing it over the sea wall in great muddy splurges.